coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 ## Current Status

-- Document extraction is implemented and tested for PDF files
+- ✅ Document extraction is implemented and fully tested for PDF files
-- Semantic chunking is implemented and tested
+- ✅ Semantic chunking is implemented and fully tested
-- Embedding generation is implemented and tested
+- ✅ Embedding generation is implemented and fully tested
-- Vector database implementation plan decided (Chroma for development, Pinecone for production)
-- Vector database integration and RAG system are yet to be implemented
+- ✅ Vector database implementation with ChromaDB is complete and tested
+- ✅ End-to-end pipeline is functional and verified:
+  - Successfully processed multiple documents through the entire pipeline
+  - Extracted text from PDFs, generated semantic chunks, created embeddings, and stored in ChromaDB
+  - Processed 3816 chunks from 5 test documents